docQodly/docs/docs/language/basics/lang-control-flow.md

 ```4d
  if(Boolean_Expression)
     statement(s)
- end if
+ end
 ```

-The `if...else...end if` structure lets your method choose between two actions, depending on whether a test (a Boolean expression) is TRUE or FALSE.
-When the Boolean expression is TRUE, the statements immediately following the test are executed.
-If the Boolean expression is FALSE, the statements following the `else` statement are executed.
-The `else` statement is optional; if you omit `else`, execution continues with the first statement (if any) following the `end if`.
+The `if...else...end` structure lets your method choose between two actions, depending on whether a test (a Boolean expression) is true or false.
+When the Boolean expression is true, the statements immediately following the test are executed.
+If the Boolean expression is false, the statements following the `else` statement are executed.
+The `else` statement is optional; if you omit `else`, execution continues with the first statement (if any) following the `end`.

 Note that the Boolean expression is always fully evaluated.
 Consider in particular the following test:

 ```4d
  if(MethodA && MethodB)
     ...
- end if
+ end
 ```

-The expression is TRUE only if both methods are TRUE.
-However, even if *MethodA* returns FALSE, Qodly will still evaluate *MethodB*, which is a useless waste of time.
+The expression is true only if both methods are true.
+However, even if *MethodA* returns false, QodlyScript will still evaluate *MethodB*, which is a useless waste of time.
 In this case, it is more interesting to use a structure like:

 ```4d
  if(MethodA)
     if(MethodB)
        ...
-    end if
+    end
- end if
+ end
 ```

 The result is similar and *MethodB* is evaluated only if necessary.

 :::tip

-The [ternary operator](operators.md#ternary-operator) allows writing one-line conditional expressions and can replace a full sequence of `if...else...end if` statements.
+The [ternary operator](operators.md#ternary-operator) allows writing one-line conditional expressions and can replace a full sequence of `if...else...end` statements.

 :::